miklevin/MikeLev.in/_posts/2025-09-16-ai-tool-calling-magic-spells-mcp.md

 express thoughts — *have expressions* — *express things* (get my point?) than others.
-This is in spoken languages where poetic expressions are really best in their own original languages least big important mistranslations are made like *"dominion over the beasts"* rather than *"responsible stewardship of life".*
+This is in spoken languages where poetic expressions are really best in their own original languages least big important mistranslations are made like *"dominion over the beasts*"rather than"*responsible stewardship of life".*

 Lather, rinse, repeat.
 Try to express something in a language.
 Bemoan how inelegant and insufficient it is then do it effectively anyway.
 Take note that